Unaccompanied asylum-seeking children in the United Kingdom: Definitions

 Since unaccompanied asylum-seeking children are an international concern, there are several different definitions that apply to them within the UK.

-The United Nations defines unaccompanied children as “children, as defined in article 1 of the Convention, who have been separated from both parents and other relatives and are not being cared for by an adult who, by law or custom, is responsible for doing so.”
-The United Nations defines separated children, a closely related group, as “children, as defined in article 1 of the Convention, who have been separated from both parents, or from their previous legal or customary primary caregiver, but not necessarily from other relatives.
-These may, therefore, include children being accompanied by adult family members.”
+The United Nations defines unaccompanied children as "children, as defined in article 1 of the Convention, who have been separated from both parents and other relatives and are not being cared for by an adult who, by law or custom, is responsible for doing so."
+The United Nations defines separated children, a closely related group, as "children, as defined in article 1 of the Convention, who have been separated from both parents, or from their previous legal or customary primary caregiver, but not necessarily from other relatives.
+These may, therefore, include children being accompanied by adult family members."

 The UK Home Office defines unaccompanied asylum-seeking child as "a person under 18, or who, in the absence of documentary evidence establishing age, appears to be under that age, is applying for asylum in his or her own right and has no relative or guardian in the United Kingdom."

 All asylum-seekers in the UK are seeking refugee status.
 The UK abides by the UN definition of a refugee when determining refugee status.
-The UN defines a refugee as a person who ‘owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country.
+The UN defines a refugee as a person who 'owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country.

 Statistics

 The number of unaccompanied asylum-seeking children entering Great Britain varies from year to year.
-The following table shows the number of total applications for asylum received each year from 2006-2011.
+The first table below shows the number of total applications for asylum received each year from 2006-2011 while the second table shows the same data for the years 2023, 2024, 2025.

-UASC come from all over the world, but as of 2008 the top ten countries of origin were Afghanistan, Iraq, Iran, Eritrea, China (including Taiwan), Somalia, Bangladesh, India, Sri Lanka, and Albania.
+UASC come from all over the world, but as of 2025, the top five countries of origin of people seeking asylum were Pakistan, Afghanistan, Iran, Bangladesh, and Syria.

 Gender disparity

 Far more male unaccompanied asylum-seeking children enter the UK than female unaccompanied asylum-seeking children.
 This gap can be seen when the 2006-2011 applications are broken down by gender.

+This male predominance continues to the present day, with males accounting for approximately 80–85% of UASC applicants, attributed to higher risks faced by males in conflict zones and migration journeys, as well as gender-specific vulnerabilities and migration patterns.